kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

 ---
 Revlon, my employer, recently launched [RevlonProBrands.com](http://www.revlonprobrands.com/us "visit RevlonProBrands.com"), a one-page site that  acts as a sales tool for the company's sales reps.
 It was designed by a Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.

-There wasn't a need for lots complicated code, but it did give me the chance to use certain web development tools and code techniques.
-And while there were slight adjustments to the code before it got pushed up to production, I'm glad I got to practice these techniques.
+There wasn't a need for lots complicated client-side code, but working on this project gave me the chance to use certain web development tools and code techniques.
+Let's discuss them:

 <h2 class="tableOfContentsHeader">Table of Contents</h2>
 1. [GitHub Atom](#atom)